In Hong Kong, an employment visa is a work visa designed for any foreign professional who has taken up a job offer in this country.

 To ensure that the foreign workforce immigrating into the country is well capable and would positively contribute to their growth, the Hong Kong Immigration Service laid out somewhat strict criteria, which are as follows:

-- The applicant has a clean criminal record – i.e. his record lacks criminal, offensive conduct.
+- A clean criminal record – i.e. his record lacks criminal, offensive conduct.

-- The applicant is able to demonstrate a good background of either education or profession; or both.
-So instead of evidencing his/her qualifications by way of a graduate degree, it would fill the bill if the candidate can show proof of his considerable, relevant experience of past employment.
+- A good background in either education or profession; or both.
+So instead of evidencing the applicant’s qualifications by way of a graduate degree, it would fill the bill if the candidate can show proof of his/ her considerable, relevant experience of past employment.

-- The applicant has relevant expertise and experience in the field he is going to work in.
+- Relevant expertise and experience in the field he/ she is going to work in.

-- The applicant is able to show proof that the position he is filling is vacant.
+- Proof that the position he/ she is filling is vacant.

-- The applicant is offered a job that requires extensive expertise and experience that is yet to be sufficiently assumed by the local workforce.
+- The offered job requires extensive expertise and experience that is yet to be sufficiently assumed by the local workforce.

 - The applicant is offered compensation that meets the current standards, that is to say, the compensation is not lower than the prevailing market rate in Hong Kong for a professional.